Benson-Mokogi/phase-1-project/README.md

 Renders the dog image when a breed name is clicked.
 It clears the previously rendered image, and displays the new image along with the breed name.
 It also clears any previously entered comments.

 # renderFirstDog(dogArray):
-Renders the first dog image from the dogArray.
+Renders the first dog image from the dogArray once the DOM finishes loading.

 ## API Used
 This project fetches data from the following API: https://dog.ceo/api/breeds/image/random/10.